simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 {{< youtube id="HnUDtycXSNE" >}}

 DNS records are essential components of the Domain Name System (DNS) that provide various types of information associated with a domain name.
-Let's explore some common types of DNS records and their purposes:
+Here's a look at some common types of DNS records and their purposes:

 | Record Type | Description | Example |
 |-------------|-----------------------------------------------------------------------------|-------------------------------------------|